The Internet's Pumpkin Growing Authority

 Some farmers say that the direction of the plant is important and that the vine should grow from East to West.
 However, the maximum sun exposure of the leaves is not impacted by the direction of the vine.
 Another suggestion is that an incline with a southern facing exposure is preferable.
 If your patch is on is a hill, then a southern exposure affords the most hours of sunlight, especially in the waning days of summer, when those final pounds are being added to your fruit, and it's orange color is brightening.

 One of the greatest assets for a pumpkin patch, is the existence of a high water table.
 The roots will dig deeply into the soft and the rich soil you have provided it.
-An abundance of water (and nutrients) is what it is looking for.
+Those deep roots are seeing an abundance of water and nutrients.
 An old Italian friend of mine related his days of farming back in the "old country"(back home in Italy) where he grew up on a farm.
 He said they used to grow pumpkins near a creekbed, where the water table was closer to the surface of the soil.
 Each year they would grow monster pumpkins!
 He said you did risk losing them, if a major downpour flooded out the creek.

 Preparing the Bed: